 Thank you.
 The next question comes from Teresa Chen with Barclays.
 Please go ahead, Teresa.

-Hi, I want to go back to the NGL conversation.
-There are some material circulating about a carve out for NGLs within the Chinese reciprocal tariffs.
-Do you have an early view on this, especially for FN and in the event of additional downside volatility for NGL prices in the Gulf Coast?
-How's your business positioned within the backdrop of potentially lower LPG, our frac spreads and POP margins in processing?
+Hi, I wanted to go back to the NGL conversation.
+There are some material circulating about a carve-out for NGLs within the Chinese reciprocal tariffs.
+Do you have an early view on this, especially for ethane and in the event of additional downside volatility for NGL prices in the Gulf Coast?
+How is your business positioned within the backdrop of potentially lower LPG ARBs, SPRAC spreads, and POP margins in processing?

-Well, I think, first of all, most of our business is turned up at the Freeport facility.
-And as I mentioned, we're not seeing anybody canceling those term contracts.
-I think that, you know, a lot of the or most of the ethane for China comes from the US and we would we've seen that still moving.
-We expect it to continue to move.
+Well, I think, first of all, most of our business is termed up at the Freeport facility.
+And as I mentioned, we're not seeing anybody cancel any of those term contracts.
+I think that, you know, a lot of the or most of the ethane for China comes from the US.
+And we would, we've seen that still moving, we'd expect it to continue to move.
 So I don't think that would really have an impact on our business going forward.

-Yeah, I think, Teresa, at a high level, there's there's a few other options for the Chinese that are consuming ethane.
+Yeah, I think at a high level, there's a few other options for the Chinese that are consuming ethane.
 And so I think that it's clear that there are at least possibly some rational discussions going on around tariffs.
-It's all maybe rumor and speculation at this point.
-But but hopefully those discussions move in a rational direction because the Chinese need access to US propane and ethane.
+It's all maybe rumor and speculation at this point, but hopefully those discussions move in a rational direction because the Chinese need access to U.S. propane and ethane.
 And so it's in their best interest to seek that accommodation.

 Got it.
 And related to the FID of Iron Mesa, would you be able to quantify the cost?
-And is this plant the first of maybe several plants to increase the Y grade under your control, especially in light of a competitor building out their own BRAC and DOC infrastructure later this decade that maybe creates a volume shortfall in Sweeney and Freeport?
+And is this plant the first of maybe several plants to increase the Y grade under your control, especially in light of a competitor building out their own rack and dock infrastructure later this decade that maybe, you know, creates a volume shortfall in Sweeney and Freeport.

-Hi, Teresa, this is Don.
-Yeah, I mean, it continues, I think, really just demonstrate the progress we're making in building out our value chain.
-And it does support our per unit growth and position in terms of barrels coming out of our own gas plants.
-From a investment standpoint, it's a typical midstream return with a from a build multiple kind of a sub five times type size.
-You know, a little bit maybe to unpack Iron Mesa.
-It's going to be located near our Goldsmith facility.
-And so that really provides us with several benefits.
-We will be able to retire portions of our Goldsmith facility, upgrade the processing.
-That's going to improve our operational efficiencies, our reliability, reduces our environmental footprint, improves our cost structure in that area.
-So we'll get an immediate uplift on the existing throughput that we have there as we'll load this plant first.
-And then from a location perspective, given our pipeline network in that area, we'll be able to process and bring gas from both the Midland and the Delaware basins to this facility.
+Hi, Teresa.
+This is Don.
+Yeah, I mean, it continues, I think, really just to demonstrate the progress we're making in building out our NGO value chain and It does support our Permian GMP growth and position in terms of barrels coming out of our own gas plants.
+From an investment standpoint, it's a typical midstream return from a build multiple kind of a sub five times type size.
+A little bit maybe to unpack Iron Mesa, it's going to be located near our Goldsmith facility. and so that really provides us with several benefits we will be able to retire portions of our goldsmith facility upgrade the processing that's going to improve our operational efficiencies our reliability reduces our environmental footprint improves our cost structure in that area so we'll get an immediate uplift on the existing throughput that we have there as we'll load this plant first and then from a location perspective you know given our pipeline network in that area, we'll be able to process and bring gas from both the Midland and the Delaware basins to this facility.
 And this facility will be tied into our Sandhills NGL system.
-And so it you know, I'd expect us to continue to be successful commercially from a gathering processing standpoint.
-We have opportunities then to continue to grow our GMP footprint organically like this, whether that's a partial upgrade of existing facilities as well as just expansion.
-All of that is helpful for our overall NGL value chain and maybe just to step back and think about it from a broader context.
-You know, with this plant and then the two plants in the Midland Basin, the Dos Picos and Dos Picos 2 that's about to turn on later this year, we'll have added close to 800,000 a day of gas processing capacity.
-That that produces over 100,000 barrels a day of NGLs to feed our system.
+And so I'd expect us to continue to be successful commercially from a gathering processing standpoint.
+We have opportunities then to continue to grow our GMP footprint organically. like this, whether that's a partial upgrade of existing facilities as well as just expansion, all of that is helpful for our overall NGL value chain.
+And maybe just to step back and think about it from a broader context, you know, with this plant and then the two plants in the Midland Basin, the Dos Picos and Dos Picos II that's about to turn on later this year, We'll have added close to 800,000 a day of gas processing capacity.
+That produces over 100,000 barrels a day of NGLs to feed our system.
 So really making good progress as we grow out this system.
-So we feel good about where our footprint is going and again, what our supply outlook for Sweeney is.
+So we feel good about where our footprint is going and, again, what our supply outlook for Sweeney is.

 Thank you.